ellakoa/postcard-poem/content/posts/windswept.md

   for the easterly wind to shape my fate.

-  Tangled, unruly, without much care my branches are wavey as maiden's hair.
+  Tangled, unruly, without much care my branches are untamed as maiden's hair.

   Seasons in turn try to tame my tresses gently coaxing with persistent caresses.